 LENCEN™ (c-GFRTP) is a continuous glass fiber reinforced thermoplastic formed by stacking layers of a continuous glass fiber textile with polyamide-66 (PA66) films.

 Continuous fiber reinforced thermoplastic is a composite material formed by impregnating glass fiber textiles or similar fabrics with thermoplastic resin, then solidifying to yield a sheet-shaped product, and also known as a composite, organo-sheet or prepreg.
+The acronym for Continuous Glass Fiber Reinforced thermoplastic is c-GFRTP (the first c is lowercase), but there are other notations such as GFRTP and GFRP.

-Key features and manufacturing process of LENCEN™(c-GFRTP)
+Key features and manufacturing process of LENCEN™ (c-GFRTP)

 The features and manufacturing process of LENCEN™, prepreg product formed by stacking layers of a continuous glass fiber textile with polyamide-66 (PA66) films, are introduced here.